Is Mercari Legit? Safety Review and Scam Prevention (2026)

 #Filing a Mercari Dispute

 Open the Mercari app, tap the order, and select “Report a problem.”
 Upload photos, the original listing screenshot, and any in-app messages with the seller.
-Support responded within 24 to 48 hours in all 14 of our test cases.
+Support typically responds within 24 to 48 hours.

-- Damaged phone case: refund issued in 5 days after photo evidence
+- Damaged phone case: refund issued in about 5 days after photo evidence

-- Wrong item shipped (iPhone 7 instead of iPhone 15): refund in 4 days
+- Wrong item shipped (iPhone 7 instead of iPhone 15): refund in roughly 4 days

-- Counterfeit AirPods: refund in 6 days after Apple serial-check screenshot
+- Counterfeit AirPods: refund in about 6 days after an Apple serial-check screenshot

 - Seller never shipped within 3 business days: automatic refund on day 7